bartek-rogalski/assignment/README.md

 # assignment

-This assigment is for us to see how to approach problems and will be something that we will be able to discuss during the next interview.
+The solution to this assigment does not have to be perfect, it is more to see how to approach problems.
+It should take you no more than 2 hours to complete.
+We will have the opportunity to discuss the solution and potential improvements during the next interview.
-It should take you no more than 2-3 hours to complete.

 What we will be looking for in this solution are the following:
 - Functionality - the soultion works, and returns expected results